-- Help foster carers gain a better understanding of their role. - o Improve knowledge; develop and refine skills.
+- Help foster parents gain a better understanding of their role. - Improve knowledge; develop and refine skills.

-- Establish an explicit, positive framework of values, which promotes equality of opportunity. - Encourage foster carers to look at and reflect upon the effects of discrimination in all parts of the community, and to understand that for many children discrimination is a fact of everyday life. - Ensure that all foster carers are competent and confident in safe caring and in protecting children from harm. - Encourage foster carers to take responsibility for their own professional development through the creation of individual training profiles.
+- Establish an explicit, positive framework of values, which promotes equality of opportunity. - Encourage foster parents to look at and reflect upon the effects of discrimination in all parts of the community, and to understand that for many children discrimination is a fact of everyday life. - Ensure that all foster parents are competent and confident in safe caring and in protecting children from harm. - Encourage foster parents to take responsibility for their own professional development through the creation of individual training profiles.